 |Phone||+39 049 8084281|

-Luca Farina is the Director of the Italian National Reference Centre for Animal Assisted Interventions, established by the Ministry of Health in 2009.
+Luca Farina is, since 2013, Director of the Italian National Reference Centre for Animal Assisted Interventions, established by the Ministry of Health in 2009.
 He graduated in Veterinary Medicine (Milan, 1983) and studied at the Institute of Tropical Medicine in Antwerp (Belgium), where he was awarded a diploma in Tropical Veterinary Medicine (1986) and a M.Sc. in Tropical Animal Production (1987).
 In 1996, he specialized in Animal Health, Breeding and Livestock Production at the University of Bologna.

-Most of his professional career has been spent abroad.
-Three years of international aid work in Burundi were followed by three years at the Food and Agriculture Organization of the United Nations (FAO) in Togo and at the headquarters in Rome.
-After returning to Italy in 1990, he began his professional experience with IZSVe, which he joined as a permanent staff member in 1993, becoming involved in environmental hygiene, veterinary epidemiology, serology, training and cooperation.
-During this period, he was among the founding members, and held the Secretariat of the Italian Society of Tropical Veterinary Medicine and Zootechnics for International Cooperation – Veterinarians without Borders, representing Italy in the Vétérinaires Sans Frontières International network.
-During this period, he was among the organizers of the first international conference on Pet Therapy, held in Italy (Padua, 1997).
+Most of his professional career has been spent outside Italy.
+Three years of international aid work in Burundi were followed by three years at the Food and Agriculture Organization of the United Nations (FAO) in Togo and at the Headquarters in Rome.
+After returning to Italy in 1990, he began his professional experience with the Istituto Zooprofilattico Sperimentale delle Venezie (IZSVe, a public health institute part of the Italian National Health Scheme), becoming involved in environmental hygiene, veterinary epidemiology, serology, training and cooperation.

 - Farina L., Contalbrigo L. and De Santis M. (2015) Animal Assisted Interventions: the Italian reality and the role of the National reference centre established by the Ministry of Health.
 Plenary presentation at the 3rd Symposium on Animal-Assisted Activity, Therapy and Education – III SINTAA, Rio de Janeiro 7-9 October 2015